Nebraska rallies in closing minutes to beat Maryland 67-65

 The Cornhuskers answered with successive layups, but would not score again over the next four minutes.

 Maryland's 17-point surge included four-point plays by Trimble and Huerter.
-That gave the Terps a seemingly secure lead, but they added only five points over the final eight minutes.
+That made it 60-43, but the Terrapins added only five points the rest of the way.

+''Did a lot of nice things,'' Turgeon said. ''It's disappointing we let it get away.''

 Watson scored 12 points in the first half and the Cornhuskers went 4 for 5 from beyond the arc in taking a 34-30 lead.